L – R: H.E., Mr. Woon-KI Lyeo, (Korean Ambassador accredited to Ireland) with Dr. Michael Casey (Fellow/Professor of the Irish State).

 As a nation that has experienced colonialisation, conflict, famine and mass migration, Ireland’s lived history finds resonance in the aims and objective of the U.N.
 Charter.
 We here in Ireland seek a future that acknowledges the past, but one that is not bound by it.
 As an island state – with a global outlook – we are deeply aware that, in an inter-dependent world, nothing is entirely foreign or wholly domestic.

 The Global Peace Convention will bring together leading international experts, policy makers and peace advocates to share best practices and develop multi-sector partnerships for sustainable peace and development.
 The G.P.C.
 2019 is convening in conjunction with the centenary of the Korean independence movement, an historic milestone towards a unified and peaceful Korea.
-Dialogue and tolerance, are vital cogs in the wheel of peace and reconciliation; for, to paraphrase Erik Erickson, life ‘doesn’t make sense without interdependence.
+Dialogue and tolerance, are, after all, vital cogs in the wheel of peace and reconciliation; for, to paraphrase Erik Erickson, life, after all, ‘doesn’t make sense without interdependence.
 We need each other, and the sooner we learn that, the better for us all’.